As used in this chapter:

 (W) "Governmental use only certificate" means a vital record issued to a local, state or federal government agency for use in official government business.
 The governmental use only certificate will be a plain paper copy issued free of charge and will be marked as a governmental use only certificate.
 A certified copy of a governmental use only certificate will be issued free of charge upon issuance of a court ordered subpoena for a vital record.

 (X) "Stillbirth certificate" means a certificate recognizing the fetal death of an infant at any age of gestation.
 The director or state registrar shall issue a stillbirth certificate upon receipt of a application signed by either parent.
 The certificate shall contain the name of the infant, sex of the infant, and date of delivery and place of delivery.
-The director or the state registrar shall charge no fee for the certificate.
+The director, state registrar, or local registrar shall charge no fee for the certificate.
 A certificate recognizing the delivery of a stillborn infant is not proof of a live birth for purposes of federal, state and local taxes.

 Promulgated Under: 119.03